SUMMER STRING FESTIVAL

 Thursday, July 31 at 7:00 pm

-Premo will present a Guest Artist Recital, performing some of their custom mash-ups.
+Premo presented Guest Artist Recital, performing some of their custom mash-ups.

 Friday, August 1 at 7:00 pm

-Premo will perform with Summer String Festival students on their final concert.
+Premo performed with Summer String Festival students on their final concert.

 Hillsdale County School of the Arts strives to make its Summer String Festival and its public concerts welcoming to all students and patrons regardless of background or ability.